Anjalikakanuru/project/README.md

-this project about the command line calculator .
+This project about the command line calculator .